What to Do in an Active Shooter Situation

 - Take care of yourself first and then, if you are able, help the wounded get to safety and provide immediate care.

-- Stop the bleeding: Apply steady, firm pressure on the source of bleeding until first responders arrive.
+- Stop the bleeding: Apply steady, firm pressure on the source of bleeding until the first responders arrive.
 If you can't control the bleeding with manual pressure, consider a tourniquet.

 - Provide comfort: Share names and ask basic questions.
 Tell them what you know happened, but do not speculate.
 Keep them warm and offer a hand to hold.